Solarpunk: How to Tame Chickens and Automate Eggs with Animal Transport

 Instant deliveryNo spam, unsubscribe anytime

-Step 5: Add Animal Transport after the basic egg loop is working
+Step 5: Add Animal Transport after the egg loop works

 Do not rush Animal Transport before the coop can already produce.
 Transport is for scaling and convenience, not for fixing a broken husbandry setup.
-If the chickens are hungry, thirsty, or unsheltered, adding transport just gives you a bigger broken system.
+If the chickens are below 10/10 on any need, adding transport just gives you a bigger broken system.

 Screenshot from Solarpunk

-• Keep the receiving station close to the coop cluster.
+• Keep the receiving station inside the coop cluster.

-• Do not hide it in a distant decorative corner.
+• Do not tuck it into a distant decorative corner.

-• Only automate once the coop already works by hand.
+• Automate only after the coop already works by hand.

-• You skipped the research gate.
-If Animal Basics Pack is not unlocked, or the Wheat requirement is still blocking it, the rest of the chain will never feel complete.
+• Skipping the research gate.
+If the Animal Basics Pack is not unlocked, or you cannot pay the 5x Wheat cost, the rest of the chain will never feel complete.

-• You built a coop without full support.
-The coop, feeding trough, water trough, and feed all matter.
-Missing one is enough to stop eggs.
+• Building a coop without full support.
+The coop, its food and water support, and Animal Feed all matter.
+Missing one keeps eggs at zero.

-• You expected transport to solve unmet needs.
+• Expecting transport to fix unmet needs.
 It will not.
-Fix Hunger, Thirst, and Shelter first.
+Hit 10/10 first, then automate.

-• You may be hitting the reported station visibility issue.
-Recent player reports describe cases where the Animal Receiving Station does not register correctly until a reload.
-If everything looks right but the game behaves as if the station is not there, save and reload before you rebuild the entire farm.
+• The receiving station not registering.
+The Animal Receiving Station can fail to register until you save and reload.
+If everything looks correct but the game acts like the station is not there, reload before you rebuild the farm.

-That last point matters because it can mimic a design failure.
-If the station is bugged visually or functionally, players often tear up a working setup and rebuild it in the same broken state.
-Reload first.
-It is the fastest low-effort fix and the one most worth trying before you start moving structures.
+That last point matters because it mimics a design failure.
+When the station does not register, players often tear up a working setup and rebuild it in the same broken state.
+Reload first — it is the fastest fix and the one most worth trying before moving structures.

 Advertisement